jhoalejo07/TestOrmuco/readme.md

 3. Choose the option: Open a project or solution.

-4. Browse the local folder (step 1), where you downloaded and unzipped the project´s files.
+4. Browse the local folder (step 1), where you downloaded and unzipped the projectÂ´s files.

 5. Select the file TechnicalTest_Ormuco.sln